emilio-berti/assembly/index.md

-This means that, even when the new similarity is higher than the old one and the new community has species with increased similarity of interaction, it can still be accepted as a valid move based on a probability density function.
+This means that, even when the new similarity is higher than the old one and the new community has species with increased similarity of interaction, the move can still be accepted as valid depending on a probability density function.
 The probability of acceptance depends on how much the new similarity is higher than the old one and by the temperature parameter *t*.
 For increasing *t*, it is more likely to